 Coming from Toronto, I have to say the waterfall is nowhere near the magnitude of Niagara Falls.
 But angry not Québécois, Montmorency is 30 m higher than Niagara*

 Following the Montmorency Falls, we had some time to walk around the city.
 The streets were much quieter away from Old Quebec and tourist areas.
 While the bar was a bit far from the key tourist zones, Le Bureau de Poste is a great place to have a quick bite.
 The bar has the authenticity of a bar/restaurant but is less than the price of a Big Mac!
 In fact, their entire menu is priced at $5!!

 We ended the night by walking along the city wall.
 The wall had a beautiful view of all of Quebec City.
 It was great to have a bite in peace while overlooking the streets that buzzed with traffic and people.

 The #800 bus between the Montmorency Falls and the city was around CAD $3.00 for a single trip.
-In terms of food, we had a delicious burger at restaurant Le Chic Shack just across the street from the Château.
+Concerning, we had a delicious burger at restaurant Le Chic Shack just across the street from the Château.
 Their burgers are extremely tasty despite being a little pricey.
 You can visit them here.
 The restaurant provides a nice view of Rue de Fort, but it can get pretty rowdy with all them tourists.